 - apply an ice pack wrapped in a flannel to soothe pain

 - apply petroleum jelly (such as Vaseline) or painkilling cream (such as 5% lidocaine) to reduce pain when you pee

 - wash your hands before and after applying cream or jelly

 - pee while pouring water over your genitals to ease the pain

-- put ice directly on the skin
+- do not put ice directly on the skin

 How genital herpes is passed on